Head of Department: Rousy Begum

 This is a nationally recognised qualification that will help you when applying to college or university, or getting a job.

 Drama candidates follow the WJEC GCSE Drama syllabus.
 Delivery of this curriculum is in accordance with the terms and regulations stipulated and upheld by the examination board.

 It has a three-unit structure and students are assessed in a practical and documentary way, the first two units will be under controlled supervised conditions and the third unit will be assessed by an external examiner.

 - Unit 1: Practical examination of a devised performance, based on exploration of a "theme" supported by written coursework (60 %)

 - Unit 2: Practical examination of a performance of a play text (20 %)

 - Unit 3: Written examination on a set text and evaluation of performance of unit 2(40%)

 The department supplements the work explored in class with regular trips to watch live, professional theatre, and workshops delivered by visiting theatre practitioners and companies.

 We are part of the Cambridge Heath Sixth Form consortium and have had successful years of running the course.
 Drama candidates follow the Edexcel GCE Drama and Theatre Studies syllabus which covers a range of study.
 The teaching and learning is varied from practical and theoretical approach in modern performances through a range of plays.
 The standard of work and results in the subject has been excellent.
 We are hoping to continue to develop extra-curricular opportunities for students to enhance their learning and performance.

 Every year, there is a Drama production arranged which is accessible to the whole school.
-This year it is Fame!
+This year it is Julius Caesar as part of the Shakespeare for school festival!
 Alongside the KS3 Drama club, there are regular opportunities for pupils to go to the theatre and enjoy London’s top productions.